AdobeDocs/experience-manager-65.ko-KR/help/sites-administering/ssl-by-default.md

 <dt class='foundation-form-response-description'>Description</dt>
 <dd>HTTPS has been configured on port 8443.
 The private key and
 certificate were stored in the key store of the user ssl-service.
-Please take note of the key store password you provided.
-You will need it for any subsequent updating of the private key or certificate.</dd>
+Take note of the key store password you provided.
+You need it for any subsequent updating of the private key or certificate.</dd>
 </dl>
 <h2>Links</h2>